cthulhutoo/visalian/src/pages/Blockchain, cold storage, and outright fraud/index.md

 <!-- end -->

 DataHarvest was invited to speak at conference of logistics companies.
-The group
+Many of the companies focused on all things on the water.
+Terminals, Shipping lines, Containers, etc.  We met some really nice people that were not sure what to think of blockchain in general yet, but had very open minds and thoughtful comments.

+The Port Authority acted as the hosts and they did a fantastic job featuring the facilities and culture of Valencia

 1. GoPro 3+ and up
 2. 1 nice prosumer still camera